 In the village there are various shops and at least two large supermarkets.

 For us the value for money is excellent.
 It’s not a cheap place, but I think it’s worth the extra money for what it offers.
-We paid Euro 1,400 for 7 nights.
+We paid Euro 1,400 for 7 nights (after the kids will be 3 it will be a bit more).
 La Bercia Dolomites Chalet is often fully booked, in case you can’t find space have a look at the other option in Alta Badia, all villages are well connected so you can’t get it wrong!

 We really like La Bercia Dolomites chalet, in case you had any doubt I hope this article helped you to decide.
 Let me know if you go 🙂